Updated April 29, 2023

 Given below is the comparison table of Business Intelligence vs Big Data:

 |Purpose||The purpose of Business Intelligence is to help the business to make better decisions.
 Business Intelligence helps deliver accurate reports by extracting information directly from the data source.||The primary purpose of Big Data is to capture, process, and analyze the data, both structured and unstructured, to improve customer outcomes.|

 |EcoSystem / Components||Operation systems, ERP databases, Data Warehouse, Dashboard, etc.||Hadoop, Spark, R Server, hive, HDFS, etc.|

 |Tools||Below is the list of tools used for business intelligence.

-These tools enable a business to collate, analyze and visualize data, which can be used in making better business decisions and to come up with good strategic plans.
+These tools enable businesses to collate, analyze and visualize data to make better business decisions and develop good strategic plans.

-This has been a guide to Business Intelligence and Big Data, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Business Intelligence vs Big Data.
+Here we discussed Business Intelligence vs Big Data head-to-head comparison, key differences, infographics, and a comparison table.
 You may also look at the following articles to learn more –